 - If appropriate, discuss what support is needed and can be offered.

-If this is the first time you have had to discuss the employee’s attendance, an informal letter of concern that outlines your expectations and improvement targets may suffice (ensuring that any support that has been offered is put in place to allow those expectations and improvements to be made).
+For first-time concerns, an informal letter of concern may be sufficient, setting out expectations for improvement while ensuring that any support that has been offered is put in place.
 However, you should make it clear that failure to meet these expectations may result in formal action.

 If this is a recurring issue, you may wish to proceed to a formal meeting that could result in a formal outcome.